Sectors that are surviving: IT & technology | Healthcare and public sector, charity and social work

 While all industries have somewhat varying fates – with factors such as whether a company is eligible for a government subsidy and its main customer base making a difference – this is particularly the case when it comes to retail.

-Supermarkets are seeing the rapid increase in demand they experienced during lockdown slow down as restrictions are eased and customers feel less inclined to stock up on food and toiletries.
+Supermarkets are seeing the rapid increase in demand they experienced during the first lockdown.
 As may be expected, the hiring of shop floor staff in supermarkets has also slowed down.
-However, some supermarkets are announcing permanent positions for those workers employed temporarily to pull them through lockdown.
-The majority of the 16,000 new permanent roles in online and delivery announced by Tesco are going to this group, for instance.
+However, some supermarkets, such as Tesco, announced permanent positions for those workers employed temporarily to pull them through the first lockdown – and many will continue to recruit.

 Outside supermarkets, on the other hand, in-store positions are being made redundant as stores are closing.
 At the beginning of July, H&M Group stated its plans to permanently close down 170 of its stores globally.
-Marks and Spencer, Cath Kidston, Boots and Debenhams are just some more examples of retail employers that are cutting jobs and closing stores.
+Arcadia Group and Edinburgh Woollen Mill Group went into administration last year, causing the closing down of stores including Debenhams, Topshop, Miss Selfridge, Peacocks and Jaeger.

 In better news, it’s likely that adapting to the ‘new normal’ will lead retailers (including both supermarkets and those selling ‘luxury’ products such as clothes and makeup) to advertise for new job roles in areas such as tech and logistics.
 The number of consumers who do their weekly grocery shop online has doubled since the end of lockdown, and supermarkets need to react to such trends.
 In addition, many fashion retailers, such as Oasis and Warehouse, are accelerating the focus towards online operations that (for many) began before the pandemic.
 As well as a response to changes in the way people are buying, for many retailers this is a way of cutting the costs associated with maintaining a physical store in order to deal with the decline in sales caused by coronavirus and the resulting recession.